 Over the years, Apple has made significant technological upgrades to different aspects of its iPhone line of product.
 From improvements in the camera departments to applaudable software (iOS) upgrades, eye-catching aesthetic modifications, redefined displays, right down to battery life.
 All of these (and more) have made the latest 2018 iPhones, by far, better than the iPhones of two years ago.

 One aspect where Apple really did score some valuable points is the display.
 From making the iPhone screens narrower to introducing a unique notch that many Android OEMs have “borrowed” on their flagships, and improving their quality, it’d be blasphemous to compare the display on the new generation of iPhones — iPhone X, XS, XS Max, XR — to the previous.

-Through these new generation iPhones, Apple have birthed new terminologies for the technologies it uses on its iPhones displays: Super Retina and Liquid Retina.
+Through these new generation iPhones, Apple has birthed new terminologies for the technologies it uses on its iPhones displays: Super Retina and Liquid Retina.
 What’s the tech behind these two iPhone displays?
 How impressive are they?
 How do they compare to displays on previous iPhones?
 All these will be answered below.
 Read on, please.🙂

 The “Super Retina” term came to life when the iPhone X was launched last year.
 And it’s basically the term Apple gave to OLED display on iPhones.
 Before the iPhone X, its prequels had almost the same mundane (4.7-inch) LCD display for standard versions while Plus versions had bigger screens.
 Things however changed with the iPhone X when Apple decided to, for the first time ever, jump on the OLED bandwagon.